Information ALL tenants need to know:

-We have prepared a list of the most Frequently Asked Questions (FAQs) about the company, our accommodation and tenancy terms and conditions.
+Carry on reading for more detailed answers to the most Frequently Asked Questions (FAQs) about our accommodation and tenancy terms and conditions.

 The FAQs will also be useful for current tenants although our Tenancy Guide, available on the Tenant Portal, is more comprehensive.

 What do we need to do when our group has chosen our property?

 In order to reserve a property one member of your group to start with must complete the online application and pay the Reservation Fee of £200.
 The £200 Reservation Fees will be converted to Security Deposits for the person that paid it once the Tenancy Agreement has been signed by all members of the group.
 It may be necessary to make payments upfront if an extended time is requested to sign the Tenancy Agreement and finalise everything.

 What does my group have to do to complete the tenancy application process?